Kolodez2106/HelloWorld-app-compiled-in-bash/README.md

 # How to build
 Just replace the path of android.jar on your computer in the make.sh file and execute make.sh on your Linux.
 The HelloWorld.apk file will be put in the ./bin/ directory.

+# How to install and start
+After building, just copy the HelloWorld.apk file to your phone, install and start it.
+Or connect your phone with your computer using the USB debugging option and execute start.sh.